someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 # highlight-end
 ```

-If you already have your suspicions about mis-spellings check how many of these resources carry a spelling variant of the tag by varying the tag-condition:
+If you already have your suspicions about mis-spellings you can check how many of these resources carry a spelling variant of the tag by varying the tag-condition:

 ```bash title="add the condition that a tag with key **CostCenter** must exist"
 > search is(aws_ec2_volume) or is(aws_s3_bucket) and tags.CostCenter != null | count